trustwallet/developer/assets/add_new_asset.md

 ## Overview
-The Trust Wallet Token Repository [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets) is a comprehensive, up-to-date collection of information about a several thousands (!) of crypto tokens.
+The Trust Wallet Token Repository [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets) is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.
 [Trust Wallet](https://trustwallet.com) uses token logos from this source, alongside a number of [other projects](#used-in-projects).

 The repository contains token info from several blockchains, info on dApps, staking validators, etc.
-For tokens logos and optional additional information are available (data not available on-chain).
+For every token a logo and optional additional information is available (such data not available on-chain).

 Such a large collection can be maintained only through a community effort, so _contributions are welcome_, primarily from token projects.